 Under Chancellor Block’s leadership, UCLA has been named the number one public university in the United States, has grown its profile internationally and receives $1 billion annually in research grants.
 In what was the largest capital campaign ever undertaken by a public university, UCLA surpassed its goal to raise $4.2 billion by its 100th anniversary in 2019.

 An expert in neuroscience, Chancellor Block’s current research focuses on the effects of aging in the nervous system and how it impacts biological timing in mammals, including humans.
 He holds faculty appointments in psychiatry and biobehavioral sciences in the UCLA David Geffen School of Medicine and in integrative biology and physiology in the UCLA College of Letters and Science.

-Prior to taking office as UCLA chancellor on August 1, 2007, Gene Block served as vice president and provost of the University of Virginia, where he was also the Alumni Council Thomas Jefferson Professor of Biology.
+Chancellor Block holds a bachelor’s degree in psychology from Stanford University and a master’s and Ph.D. in psychology from the University of Oregon.
+Before becoming chancellor of UCLA, Block served as vice president and provost of the University of Virginia, where he was also the Alumni Council Thomas Jefferson Professor of Biology.
 During his 29 years there, he served as vice president for research and public service and as founding director of the National Science Foundation Science and Technology Center in Biological Timing.

 Chancellor Block has served on the executive boards of several leading organizations, including the Association of American Universities, National Collegiate Athletic Association, Association of Public and Land-grant Universities and the Association of Pacific Rim Universities.
-He is the recipient of numerous professional awards, including the Commonwealth of Virginia Outstanding Public Service Award and the Los Angeles NAACP Foundation President’s Award.
-He is also a member of the American Academy of Arts and Sciences and a fellow of the American Association for the Advancement of Science.
+He is the recipient of numerous professional awards and is a member of the American Academy of Arts and Sciences and a fellow of the American Association for the Advancement of Science.